flatcar-archive/flatcar-docs/docs/community-platforms/booting-on-vultr.md

   <div class="tab-content coreos-docs-image-table">
     <div class="tab-pane" id="alpha">
       <div class="channel-info">
         <p>The Alpha channel closely tracks master and is released frequently.
-The newest versions of system libraries and utilities will be available for testing.</p>
+The newest versions of system libraries and utilities will be available for testing.
+The current version is Flatcar Container Linux {{< param alpha_channel >}}.</p>
       </div>
       <p>A sample script will look like this:</p>